Garden Rejuvenation

 Preparation and clearing

 This is where visible change begins.
-We’ll remove unwanted plants, weeds, and debris to create a clean, workable canvas.
-In alignment with the seasons, existing plants that are staying will be pruned, divided, or reshaped, and borders will be redefined.
+We remove unwanted plants, weeds, and debris to create a clean, workable canvas, essentially stripping the garden back as far as needed to rebuild and restructure it on healthy foundations.

 04.